 The Internet is flooded with information about publishing, much of it inaccurate or linked to predatory publishing companies.
 We bring you trusted, current information about the field in our online publication THE BOOK and through our bi-monthly Bulletin.
 In addition, the SCBWI serves an advisory function for its members.
 We gladly provide advice, information, and counsel via phone or email.
 The SCBWI prides itself in taking a personal interest in the careers of its professional membership.
 As a member, you will find support both from headquarters and your local chapter.

-When you join we send you a copy of the The Book: The Essential Guide to Publishing For Children.
-As a member, you have access to the online version, which is updated weekly throughout the year.
+When you join you have instant access to The Book: The Essential Guide to Publishing For Children.
+We update The Book weekly throughout the year so that you always have access to the most up-to-date information in the field.
 The Book is filled with up-to-the-minute market surveys, information on maximizing social media, creating book trailers, enhancing your career though school visits, best practices in independent publishing, grassroots promotion and much more.
+Members can also order a hard copy of The Book for the cost of printing and shipping.

 The SCBWI Bulletin is a bi-monthly publication containing comprehensive and current information in the field of children’s literature.
 In addition to features each month, regular departments include the latest market reports, information on school visits, book reviews, art tips, information on contests and awards, information on the illustration market, news of SCBWI members, and information about ongoing SCBWI activities throughout the world.
 Two hundred and fifty issues of SCBWI’s bi-monthly Bulletin, representing forty-two years of articles and advice, are now archived and easily searchable.